ludodrapo/todolist_app/CONTRIBUTING.md

-# Contributing to My Lil' 2Do App
+# Contributing to My Lil' 2Do List App

 :+1: First of all, thank you for taking the time to contribute! :+1: